Skip to main content

 Decluttering with Hygge - Classic grey kitchen with blue accents

-The past year has taught us that home is more than where you hang your hat.
-Your space affects your joy and mental health in more ways than you may have realized.
-Did you know that items you choose to fill your space can positively or negatively affect your mood and how you perceive the world?
-Psychologists like Carl Jung, Lindsay T. Graham, Christopher K. Travis, Samuel D. Gosling have studied this very thing.
-How you arrange your home says a lot about how you interact in the outside world and can dramatically increase your productivity and joy.
+Psychologists like Carl Jung, Lindsay T. Graham, Christopher K. Travis, and Samuel D. Gosling have studied this very thing.
+How you arrange your home says a lot about how you interact with the outside world and can dramatically increase your productivity and joy.
 Imagine your space as if it were your mind.
 If your brain space is full of things that do not bring you joy or offer functionality, you cannot process thoughts effectively.
 Through Hygge (hoo-gah), we will share our guide for decluttering and loving your home to promote joy in every aspect of your life.

 Start Small